PCigales/GPXTweaker/README.md

 Modifications and insertions of points can be undone/redone either point by point, or by segment and, if an operation dealing with several points is concerned (such as path following), by batch, on a segment or on the whole track.

 The track can, irreversibly, be purged of unchecked elements by saving it then reloading the interface page.

+The computation of the statistics of the track can be partially (option Gpu_comp on 1) ou totally (option Gpu_comp on 2) onto the graphics processor unit.

 It is possible to assemble a map from tiles in jpeg format thanks to the program jpegtran.